 Specific information (estimates, forms, provider companies, etc.) can be accessed from these links:

-The Division of Water Resource Management has financial responsibility requirements in their Phosphate Management (gypstacks), Mitigation Banking, Submerged Lands (wetlands) and Environmental Resource Permitting (mitigation), Coastal Construction Control Line (CCCL) and Underground Injection Control (UIC) wells programs.
+The Division of Water Resource Management has financial responsibility requirements in their Phosphate Management (gypstacks), Mitigation Banking, Submerged Lands (wetlands), Environmental Resource Permitting (mitigation), Coastal Construction Control Line (CCCL) and Underground Injection Control (UIC) wells programs.

 To minimize the threat to public health and the environment, Financial Assurance requirements have been required since the early 1980s to secure the proper closure and maintenance of solid and hazardous waste management facilities operating in the state of Florida.
-Financial Responsibility requirements for underground and aboveground petroleum storage tanks began about the same time to ensure that owners and operators of regulated storage tanks have the financial resources to pay for the cost of corrective action and compensating third parties for bodily injury and property damage that might result from a release from a petroleum storage tank system.
+Financial Responsibility requirements for underground and aboveground petroleum storage tanks began about the same time to ensure that owners and operators of regulated storage tanks have the financial resources to pay for the cost of corrective action and compensating third parties for bodily injury and property damage that might result from a discharge from a petroleum storage tank system.
 Required use of DEP financial assurance forms was new for Storage Tanks in 2017.

-Financial Assurance Working Group Permitting and Compliance Assistance Program Division of Waste Management Department of Environmental Protection 2600 Blair Stone Road MS 4548 Tallahassee, Florida 32399-2400
+Financial Assurance Working Group Permitting and Compliance Assistance Program Division of Waste Management Department of Environmental Protection 2600 Blair Stone Road, MS 4548 Tallahassee, FL 32399-2400

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.